danidee10/danidee10.github.io/_posts/django/2018-01-10-realtime-django-4.markdown

 Now Refresh the browser and you should be able to resume the chat and see your chat history.

 Also open another tab, login and navigate to the chat URL.
-If everything went well you should have the chat history forwarded to you and you can your friends can now chat with you...Hooray!
-Actually you can now chat with yourself. but Hooray! that's a major accomplishment feel free to reward yourself with whatever you enjoy.
+If everything went well you should have the chat history forwarded to you!

-*To be honest, when i finished writing this part, i took a long break and didn't continue the tutorial until the next day*

-We've finally established contact with the outside world from our chat application.
-But there's still one problem to be solved.

 ### REALTIME MESSAGING

 Right now our chat application sucks because the user has to manually hit the refresh button to check for new messages.
 Ideally we want this process to be automatic.

-The solution is already at our fingertips
+The solution is already at your fingertips

 - You have a method that fetches all messages from the server.
-- You have the `setInterval` function
+- You have the `setInterval` function.
-- You have JavaScript
+- You have JavaScript.

 <br />